Best Bed Rails & Safety Rails for Elderly Parents 2026

 Cons

-• Requires box spring / standard bed frame
+• Requires standard bed frame

-• Larger — takes more space along mattress side
+• Larger, takes more space along mattress side

 Check Price on Amazon